 5. Demonstrate knowledge of various types of material handling equipment and workplace competencies in operating equipment and adhering to safety standards.

 6. Demonstrate knowledge and workplace competencies in teamwork, workplace conduct and communication (verbal and written) as outlined in employers Standard Operating Procedures (SOPs).

 CLT: Course Description and Objectives:

 The course covers the material handling aspect of the global supply chain and describes the mid-level technical knowledge that frontline material handling workers should master to perform well.
 It is designed to give students practical insight into the industry and how the frontline work fits into that environment (MSSC, 2016).

-Upon completion of CLA training, students will be able to:
+Upon completion of CLT training, students will be able to:

 1. Demonstrate knowledge of order processing, product receiving, storage, packaging and shipping and workplace competencies in performing related activities in warehouse and distribution environments.